The Good Place

 Played by Ted Danson

-Ted Danson plays Michael on the new NBC comedy "The Good Place."
+Ted Danson plays Michael on the NBC comedy "The Good Place."

-Danson is a Golden Globe- and Emmy Award-winning actor known for an array of exceptional performances, most memorably for his portrayal of Boston bartender Sam Malone on NBC's multi-award-winning and iconic comedy "Cheers," which ran for 11 seasons and won three Emmys as best comedy series.
-He recently co-starred on the second season of FX's critically acclaimed series "Fargo."
-He also recently co-starred as shift supervisor D.B.
-Russell on "CSI" and "CSI: Cyber" for CBS until both series ended their respective runs.
+Danson is a Golden Globe- and Emmy Award-winning actor known for an array of exceptional performances, most memorably for his portrayal of Boston bartender Sam Malone on NBC's multi-award winning and iconic comedy "Cheers," which ran for 11 seasons and won three Emmys for Outstanding Comedy Series.

 In film, Danson was seen in this summer's "Hearts Beat Loud," a musical drama that premiered at the Sundance Film Festival in January.
-He has also appeared in several high-profile projects, including the 1987 blockbuster hit "Three Men and a Baby" and its sequel, "Three Men and a Little Lady."
-He also had a co-starring role in Steven Spielberg's World War II masterpiece "Saving Private Ryan."
-Other movies on Danson's resume include "The Amateurs," "Cousins," "Dad," "Made in America," "Getting Even with Dad" and "Pontiac Moon."
+He has also appeared in several other high-profile projects, including the 1987 blockbuster hit "Three Men and a Baby" and its sequel, "Three Men and a Little Lady."
+He also had a co-starring role in Steven Spielberg's World War II masterpiece, "Saving Private Ryan."

 Raised outside Flagstaff, Arizona, Danson attended Stanford University and became interested in drama during his second year in school.
-When he transferred to Carnegie Mellon University and graduated with his bachelor of fine arts degree in drama.
+He then transferred to Carnegie Mellon University and graduated with his bachelor of fine arts degree in drama.
 After graduation, he was hired as an understudy in Tom Stoppard's off-Broadway production "The Real Inspector Hound."
-Danson relocated to Los Angeles in 1978 to manage the Actor's Institute for a year and a half while he taught there.
-Six months after his arrival in LA, Danson earned a role in "The Onion Field" and also co-starred in the TV movie "The Women's Room."
+Danson relocated to Los Angeles in 1978 to manage the Actor's Institute for a year-and-a-half while he taught there.
+Six months after his arrival in L.A., Danson earned a role in "The Onion Field" and also co-starred in the TV movie "The Women's Room."

-In addition to acting and producing, Danson is an environmental activist, founding the American Oceans Campaign (AOC) in 1987 to alert Americans to the life-threatening hazards created by oil spills, off-shore development, toxic wastes, sewage pollution and other ocean abuses.
+In addition to acting and producing, Danson is an environmental activist, co-founding the American Oceans Campaign (AOC) in 1987 to alert Americans to the life-threatening hazards created by oil spills, off-shore development, toxic waste, sewage pollution and other ocean abuses.
 The AOC merged with Oceana in 2001.
 Oceana works to show citizens how they can participate in protecting and restoring marine resources, and to show Congress that Americans are concerned about these issues.